 Accessing GP appointments

-Patients registered at any Telford and Wrekin GP practice are able to access routine appointments:
+Patients registered at any Telford and Wrekin GP practice are able to access additional appointments with a GP, nurse or other healthcare professional:

 Booking appointments online